David Norris (politician): Views

-On his website Norris lists his concerns as "Human Rights Issues, Foreign Policy, Immigration/Asylum, European Union, Luas/Metro".
+In 2003, Norris' website listed his concerns as "Human Rights Issues, Foreign Policy, Immigration/Asylum, European Union, Luas/Metro".

 He owns a Georgian house in North Great George's Street in Dublin, he is a member of the Irish Georgian Society and is an active campaigner for the preservation of Georgian buildings in the Republic of Ireland.
 He has spent many of his own earnings on restoring his own home "room by room".
 He has campaigned for the transfer of the Abbey Theatre (National Theatre of Ireland) to the GPO in the centre of O'Connell Street.
-Norris is also a well-known Joycean scholar, and plays a large part in Dublin's annual Bloomsday celebrations.
+Norris is also a well-known Joycean scholar and plays a large part in Dublin's annual Bloomsday celebrations.